Introduction

-Section 166 of the CYFA states the case plan must address the cultural support needs for Aboriginal children in out-of-home care, and must reflect and be consistent with those needs.
-Also, a cultural plan is to be provided.
+Section 166 of the CYFA states the case plan must address the cultural support needs for Aboriginal children in care and must reflect and be consistent with those needs.
+Also, a cultural plan (s.
+176 CYFA) is to be provided.

 Case practitioner tasks

-- Involve ACSASS in the formulation of a case plan and unless the child or family objects invite ACSASS to participate in all formal decision-making processes, including Aboriginal family-led decision making meetings (AFLDM).
+- Involve Aboriginal Child Specialist Advice and Support Service (ACSASS) in the formulation of a case plan and unless the child or family objects invite ACSASS to participate in all formal decision-making processes, including Aboriginal Family Led Decision Making (AFLDM) meeting.
 If a child or the child’s family refuses the direct involvement of an ACSASS worker in a case plan meeting, continue to consult with ACSASS about case planning.

 - If there are family violence risk factors, the risk assessment or review risk assessment which includes the MARAM assessment, should be discussed with ACSASS.